jdhagood/gtl/content/hello_world.md

 # Variables
-Let's continue to work in the python shell as we explore some of the basic functionalities of python.
+Let's continue to work in the python shell as we explore some of the basic functionalities of python (run the command 'py' again to reenter the shell if you exited).
 Like in most programming languages, we have variables.
 You assign a variable by simply using the "=" sign

 ```python